garrettswink/password-gen/README.md

 Likewise, I used this video as a guidepost as I reconstructed the code from my sources: https://www.youtube.com/watch?v=v2jfGo7ztm8

+Lastly, I leveraged a tutor to review the assignment one last time and discuss if I was on the right track with my approach to learning how to complete these assignmetns.

 ## User Story
 AS AN employee with access to sensitive data